Defining American’s past, present, and future flood risk.

 As sea levels continue to rise, sea surface temperatures continue to increase, and the atmosphere continues to warm, floods will increase in both frequency and severity.
 Without free access to accurate flood information, more Americans will unknowingly be at risk from the nation’s costliest natural disaster.

-First Street Foundation created Flood Factor because it supports scientific collaboration and data transparency, and believes in making its peer-reviewed research available and accessible to all.
+First Street Foundation supports scientific collaboration and data transparency, and created Flood Factor to make its peer-reviewed research on these risks freely available to all.
 Flood Factor simplifies flooding so every American can find their risk, understand the science, and make informed decisions to prepare for the future.